1. What Are Alkaline Battery Made of？

 Alkaline batteries are disposable batteries with zinc and manganese dioxide as electrodes.
 The alkaline electrolyte used is potassium.
 A typical battery needs 3 parts to create electricity:

-- Cathode – the positive side of the battery: The main component of the battery positive electrode is manganese dioxide.
+- Cathode – the negative side of the battery: The main component of the battery positive electrode is manganese dioxide.
 Manganese dioxide is generally pure manganese dioxide after electrolysis to remove impurities, and then uniformly mixed with acetylene black and electrolyte, and processed into a ring with high density.
 As shown below:

 - Electrolyte – a chemical paste that separates the anode and cathode and transforms chemical energy into electrical energy.
 Electrolyte is also called diaphragm paper, which is made of non-woven fabric.
 Its function is to separate the positive and negative electrodes.
 When the battery is connected to electrical appliances, electrons flow from the positive electrode to the negative electrode through the diaphragm paper, forming a loop, which converts students into electrical energy.
 As shown below: